-The NHS has already made an excellent start to rolling out coronavirus vaccines.
+The NHS is doing an excellent job at getting the coronavirus vaccine rolled out.
 The vaccine has been delivered in hundreds of hospital hubs, local GP-led services and care homes, at the same time as providing care to all those who need it and the rising number of coronavirus cases.

 The NHS will continue to increase its capacity to deliver the vaccine with additional local vaccination services, hospital hubs and vaccination centres coming online over the coming weeks.